holgerd77/django-dynamic-scraper/docs/development.rst

 * THIS IS AN EXPERIMENTAL RELEASE!!!
 There are lots of code adoptions in this release, so there probably will be bugs.
 If you are running this library in production is is probably a good idea to wait for at least 0.10.1!
+* Support for ``Django 1.9``
+* EXPERIMENTAL support of the code base for ``Python 3`` (not relevant at time of release since Scrapy is not supporting Python 3 yet due to a dependecy to ``Python/Twisted``, both libraries are on their way though preparing for an update)

 * The following manual adoptions in your project are necessary: